-Christy is a 4th year Ph.D. student.
+Christy is a 5th year Ph.D. student.
 Her research interests include the impact of diversity training on work-related outcomes, the experience of underrepresented employees (e.g., disability (invisible and visible), ethnicity, gender, sexual orientation, veteran-status, pregnancy, obesity) at work and during selection, the psychological construct of inclusion/valuing diversity, and the impact of discrimination on pre- and post-hire outcomes.
-Christy currently serves as President of Rice’s I/O Psychology Association (RIOPA), and is one of the coordinators for IOOB 2017 being held at Rice University.

-Rachel is a fourth year Ph.D. student at Rice University.
+Rachel is a fifth year Ph.D. student at Rice University.
 Rachel works with Dr. Mikki Hebl studying diversity, discrimination, and inclusion in the workplace and is passionate about creating more inclusive workplaces.
 She has particular interests in the experiences of LGBTQ+ individuals and individuals with disabilities.
 Her current work is interested in the role that allies play in creating and encouraging fair and just societies, schools, and workplaces.
-Rachel is currently the Chief Financial Operator of RIOPA and is on the committee of students hosting the IOOB Conference in Spring 2017 at Rice University.

 Honors Thesis Students